CAUTION REGARDING FORWARD-LOOKING STATEMENTS

 - Traditional high-margin product categories challenged by large global cloud and OTT providers of business voice and data solutions expanding into Canada with on-demand services

-- Increasing customer adoption of OTT services resulting in downsizing of TV packages
+- Increasing customer adoption of OTT services resulting in downsizing of television (TV) packages and fewer consumers purchasing BDU subscriptions services

 - No adverse material financial, operational or competitive consequences of changes in or implementation of regulations affecting our communication and technology services business